-Oregon, Washington, Idaho hang on for hottest day of intense heat wave
+Northwest braces for hottest day of intense heat wave

 “The MAX system is designed to operate in conditions up to 110 degrees.
 Forecasts show it will likely only get hotter,” the agency said in a statement.

-In Eastern Washington, the Richland and Kennewick school districts halted bus service for summer school because the vehicles aren’t air-conditioned, making it unsafe for students.
+In eastern Washington, the Richland and Kennewick school districts halted bus service for summer school because the vehicles aren’t air-conditioned, making it unsafe for students.

 Cooling centers were opened across the region and people flocked to them in Seattle, where only about 44% of households have air conditioning, according to U.S. census figures.